ibm-cloud-docs/vpc/vpn-faqs.md

 To send all traffic from the VPC side to the on-premises side, set peer CIDRs to `0.0.0.0/0` when you create a connection.

-When a connection is created successfully, the VPN service adds a `0.0.0.0/0` via `<VPN gateway private IP>` route into the default routing table of the VPC.
+When a connection is created successfully, the VPN service adds a CIDR `0.0.0.0/0` through the `<VPN gateway private IP>` route into the default routing table of the VPC.
 However, this new route can cause routing issues, such as virtual servers in different subnets not being able to communicate with each other, and VPN gateways not communicating with on-premises VPN gateways.

    To troubleshoot routing issues, see [Why aren't my VPN gateways or virtual server instances communicating?](/docs/vpc?topic=vpc-troubleshoot-routing-issues).